 - 150 grams Digestive biscuits substitute (1 ½ cups Graham Crackers + ¼ cup sugar)

 - 100 grams (½ cup) unsalted butter melted

 - 500 grams (17 oz) Mascarpone Keep at room temp

 - 90 grams (¾ cup) icing sugar

-- 3 tbsp lemon curd 2 tbsp for mascarpone cheesecake mix and 1 tbsp for decorating
+- 3 tablespoon lemon curd 2 tablespoon for mascarpone cheesecake mix and 1 tablespoon for decorating

 - Place the digestive biscuits in a sandwich bag, crush with a rolling pin